-I prefer to hang my backdrops from the ceiling in my studio.
+I prefer to hang my seamless paper backgrounds from the ceiling in my studio.
 Remember, my home studio that I walked you through in this blog post only has 8 ft ceilings, so it is important to me to get the backdrops as tight to the ceiling as possible If you have higher ceilings, you can easily mount the backgrounds on a wall.

 The 53” rolls only weigh 6lbs, so you can work with a much lighter setup and not run into problems.
 The DIY PVC stand that I mention in this article works great for the short rolls.

-10 Tips for Making your Photography Backgrounds Last
+10 Tips for Making your Seamless Paper Backgrounds Last

 These are tips that I have learned the hard way by damaging backgrounds.
 I assure you, they are worth the little bit of effort they require.

-1. NEVER roll a seamless background out over carpet
+1. NEVER roll seamless paper backgrounds out over carpet

 The ability to roll out a seamless background and have your subject stand on it is a big part of what makes these backdrops so useful.
 This works great on hard, even flooring.
 If you’re shooting space is carpeted, you need to place a hard surface like a piece of plywood or plexiglass between the paper and the carpet.
 Otherwise, the paper will pucker and crease – not to mention that the heels of your model’s shoes will poke right through the paper if it’s not on a hard surface.